AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Known Issues in Aviatrix Release 6.6**

 - **AVX-20201** - Controller sends false alert email about CloudN after upgrading or rebooting Managed CloudN configurations.
 You can ignore this false alert email.
+- **AVX-20502** - Controller upgrade from 6.5 to 6.6 causes BGP to go down on Aviatrix Transit FireNet.
+The issue occurs when the following conditions are met:
+#.
+The AWS transit FireNet is enabled.
+#.
+The Transit FireNet gateway is attached to the AWS transit gateway as an edge gateway.
+#.
+The AWS transit gateway is added to the Transit FireNet inspection list.

 6.6.5404 (02/28/2022)
 ======================